[Home page]

 anchored in the middle of the Gulf (which is actually pretty shallow)

 and the other ships tied up to her.
-A U.S. frigate remained underway in case of
+A U.S. frigate remained

 The ships are, from left to right (to the best of my ability to